adithya-s-k/YoloGemma/README.md

 ## Acknowledgements

 Special thanks to [PaliGemma](https://huggingface.co/blog/paligemma) for their groundbreaking work in Vision-Language models, which serves as the foundation for this project.
+The project was inspired by this repository - [loopvlm](https://github.com/sumo43/loopvlm)

 ---